Daniel-KM/Omeka-s-module-Diva/README.md

 The other can be set differently for each site, in the site settings:

 - in site settings for the integration of the player;
+- via the theme of the site: copy file `view/common/helper/diva.phtml` in your theme and customize it;
-- via the theme of the site (asset/vendor/diva).
+- via the theme of the site and the assets (`asset/vendor/diva).

 See below the notes for more info.